Healthy Homes Assessment Maraenui

 Draught Stopping Maraenui

-There is no require to cover up holes or gaps in the building.
-For example, tiny gaps around doors and windows might be necessary to allow for movement within the structure as the house is heated and cools in order to let them be shut and opened, rather than securing.
-We will check all windows and doors during an Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps that are part of the building.
+For example, tiny gaps around doors and windows could be required to allow for movement within the building when the household heats and cools, in order to let them be opened and closed rather instead of being stuck.
+We will inspect every window and door in the Healthy Homes assessment of your rental property.

 draught stopping building inspections